DanielPollithy/danielpollithy.github.io/_posts/2018-03-23-principal-components-analysis.md

 1. Center the data by substracting the mean
 2. Calculate the covariance matrix
 3. Find eigenvectors and eigenvalues of the covariance matrix
-4. Order the eigenvectors by their eigenvalues and you obtain the principal components
+4. Sort the eigenvectors by their eigenvalues and you obtain the principal components
 5. Use matrixmultiplication to project the data in the new space

 ## Do it in numpy